What is Huntington disease?

 When should I call my healthcare provider?

-If you have Huntington disease, it is important to closely monitor you condition.
+If you have Huntington disease, it is important to closely keep track of your condition.
 Call your healthcare provider if you notice any of the following symptoms:

 - Trouble swallowing